glondu/belenios/doc/instructions-en.md

         belenios-tool compute-voters --privcreds /path/to/creds.txt --url https://url/to/election

+  (where `https://url/to/election` is of the form `PREFIX/elections/UUID`, as explained at the top of this document).

   The list output by this command must coincide with the one given by the administrator (maybe in a different order).